jasonmpittman/research-ideas/research-ideas-2017.md

 *What mechanisms will a synthetic intelligence develop to assure integrity of environmental stimuli?*

-*To what extent will synthetic intelligence develop personality architectype(s) outside of the existing spectrum?*
+*To what extent will synthetic intelligence develop personality archetype(s) outside of the existing spectrum?*

 ## March
 #### Week 1